 Truck driving is a dangerous job.
 We have all been on a long road trip that lasts deep into the night.
 We’ve felt the strain of staying awake and alert.
 It can be hard to stay awake without sugar and caffeine that we know is just going to make us crash later (pun NOT intended, yikes).
 As we stare out the windshield at the endless yellow dashes, we become almost hypnotized.
 Dash…dash…dash.
 Then suddenly, we jerk back to reality.
 What was it that roused us from our stupor?
 Could it have been a spirit guide?
 Tony certainly credits a sentient supernatural being with his survival one fateful night when he received a message to turn his rig around.

 Would you listen to a supernatural messenger?

-Would you take advice from the mysterious sources Jill and Tony describe?
+Would you take advice from the mysterious sources Jill and Tony describe in these true ghost stories?
 Whether it’s a trick or a treat, listening to a message from an unknown supernatural entity is always a risk.
 Either way, you’ll probably have a spooky day!